Unito vs. Zapier

 As deep as Zap’s chain gets, there’s one flaw in it.
 It’s a one-way relationship.
 Your trigger informs your action.
 Sure, your action can then become a trigger for another action, but you’re just changing its role; you’re not creating true two-way relationships.
 That means that once your issue’s created in Jira, interacting with it won’t change anything on the Trello side.
 Unless you set up another trigger-action relationship.
 You need to create a large number of syncs to cover your bases.
 And, to create a two-way relationship, you need to carefully set up Zaps to avoid creating an infinite loop.

-Enter Unito’s workflows.
-By default, a workflow creates a two-way pathway between tasks and projects in various tools, meaning that any changes done to one will affect the other and vice-versa.
+Enter Unito’s flows.
+By default, a flow creates a two-way pathway between tasks and projects in various tools, meaning that any changes done to one will affect the other and vice-versa.
 Let’s use our earlier example to illustrate this point.
 We’ve used Zapier to set up a chain starting with creating new cards in Trello and ending with creating issues in Jira.
 By itself, this chain only covers creating new items; they’re not linked in any other way.

 That is possible with Unito’s workflows, however.
 Sync a Trello list with a Jira project, and all the Trello cards will be replicated as issues in Jira.
 But they’re not treated as separate items.
 The workflow creates a link between your cards and your issues, meaning that whenever something changes in one (like an attachment, or a comment) it changes in the other.
 So if a feature request originating from Trello gets a comment from a dev on Jira, the people who made that request in Trello will see the comment.